Udon Entertainment: Overview

 In November 2008, Udon announced it would publish a 4-issue mini-series of the upcoming Street Fighter IV game.
 “With the most anticipated Street Fighter game in years arriving 2009, we will be launching the ‘‘Street Fighter IV” comic series as a big crossover event with the game.
 That would mean the originally planned Street Fighter III series will have to make way and be released after this ‘‘Street Fighter IV” story arc is done,” said Ko.
 “We are working very closely with Capcom and the SFIV producer in Japan to make this comic series as exciting as possible.
 The stories from our comic are linked directly to the game, and it is a genuine extension that fans will definitely love.
 Also expect plenty of cross promotion and marketing between our comics and the game.”

 In January 2009, Udon announced it had acquired the rights to produce Final Fight comic books.
 In November 2009, Udon announced it will continue the Darkstalkers comic series with a new 3-issue mini-series called Darkstalkers: The Night Warriors.
 In December 2009, Udon announced it would publish a four-issue Street Fighter Legends: Ibuki miniseries.

 From 2012 to 2014, Udon partnered with Bandai Namco to produce several webcomics and webseries based on their various video game IP as part of their ShiftyLook initiative.

+In July 2024, during San Diego Comic-Con, Udon and Capcom announced to gain the license to produce new Mega Man comics for 2025.
+Those comics will include the original series, alongside the X, Zero, ZX and Legends series with the exception of the Battle Network and Star Force series, though the possibility of future comics set in the latter continuity has not yet been ruled out.